-- Has been convicted or found not guilty by reason of insanity of any felony other than a “serious offense” or certain crimes committed against a member of his or her family or household (see the Washington Domestic Violence & Firearms section);
+- Has been convicted or found not guilty by reason of insanity of certain domestic violence crimes committed against a member of his or her family or household (see the Washington Domestic Violence & Firearms section);

 - Is under 18 years of age (see the Washington Minimum Age to Purchase/Possess section for exceptions); or